JokerJohn/Cloud_Map_Evaluation/README.md

 2. **Without a ground truth map** (remindered by [@Silentbarber](https://github.com/Silentbarber), [ZOUYIyi](https://github.com/ZOUYIyi) in [issue 4](https://github.com/JokerJohn/Cloud_Map_Evaluation/issues/4) and [issue 7](https://github.com/JokerJohn/Cloud_Map_Evaluation/issues/7)):

-    Only **MME** can be used for evaluation.
+    - Only **MME** can be used for evaluation.
 It is crucial to remember that the maps being evaluated must be on the same scale.
 - For example, **you cannot compare a LIO map with a LIO SLAM map** that has performed loop closure optimization.
 This is because loop closure adjusts the local point cloud structure, leading to inaccurate MME evaluation.
 You can compare the MME of different LIO maps.

 ## Publications

-We kindly recommend to cite [our paper](https://arxiv.org/abs/2411.17928) if you find this library useful:
+We recommend to cite [our paper](https://arxiv.org/abs/2411.17928) if you find this library useful:

 ```latex
 @misc{hu2024mapeval,